Do you suspect that you’d be better off if you were being creative, but can’t seem to get around to it?

 Now imagine letting all of that filter into your art…the connections you’re forming, the beauty around you, the energy of the city…and allowing it to shape what you create in ways you never could have planned.

-This retreat is more than a getaway, it’s a chance to reconnect with yourself in a deep, nourishing way.
+This retreat is a chance to reconnect with yourself in a deep, nourishing way.

 Through creativity, shared experiences, and a supportive circle of women, you’ll feel grounded, encouraged, and deeply held.